vanphong93/React_redux_shoes/README.md

 - reduxSaga_CRUD_axios_fetch: redux, redux sagas, call API with axios or fetch.
 - reduxToolkit: reduxToolkit basics.
 - redux_reduxThunk_CRUD: redux, reduxThunk, call API.
+- react-query : call API with fetch,do not use Redux (function component)
+- all branches written with class component except react-query
 ## Install

 In the project directory, you can run: